CS17-BlowFish/UniDB/README.md

 ## TODO List
 - [ ] General top-level design for the program
 - [ ] Instruction for some C++ STL libraries
 - [ ] Instruction for Git and Github: Collaborating
+- [x] Instruction for cmd/terminal
 - [x] Instruction for Git and Github: Installing
 - [x] Instruction for Code::Blocks IDE
 - [x] Instruction for Coding Style